 While many items found during technology due diligence may not make or break a deal, it is important to understand the risks and opportunities to evaluate a potential investment.

 The existence of technical risks may affect the ultimate deal conditions or price.
-The cost of performing technical due diligence is insignificant compared to the magnitude of a software company investment, and the benefits abound, leaving us with this key question: Why wouldn’t an investment firm conduct pre-acquisition technical due diligence?
+The cost of performing technical due diligence is insignificant compared to the magnitude of a software company investment, and the benefits abound.
+However, this leaves us with this key question: Why wouldn’t an investment firm conduct pre-acquisition technical due diligence?

 For access to a downloadable version of this technical due diligence checklist, click here.

-The seasoned judgment of Crosslake’s community of practitioners is supported by the patented Corsis® platform, which leverages data from more than 3,500 prior technology M&A transactions to define objective, measurable TechIndicators® that private equity investors and management teams rely upon to deliver strategic value creation initiatives and inform diligence.
+The patented Corsis® platform supports the seasoned judgment of Crosslake’s community of practitioners.
+Corsis leverages data from more than 3,500 prior technology M&A transactions to define objective, measurable TechIndicators® that private equity investors and management teams rely upon to deliver strategic value creation initiatives and inform diligence.